Arvind-t33/models/README.md

-# Comparing 10 different machine learning models to fidn the best one for breast cancer classification
+# Comparing 10 different machine learning models to find the best one for breast cancer classification

 ## To replicate:
 1. Download .ipynb file